Legacy System Assessment: The Fortune 500 Framework for Cutting $67M in Hidden Costs

-The CFO's email was blunt: "Why are we spending $47M annually on websites that generate less traffic than our intern's TikTok account?"
+The CFO's email landed like a grenade: "Why are we spending $47M annually on websites that generate less traffic than our intern's TikTok account?"

-I was six months into auditing a Fortune 500 company's digital ecosystem when we discovered the shocking truth.
-Of their 1,247 websites, nearly 800 hadn't been updated in over two years.
-Some were running on platforms so outdated that security patches were no longer available.
+I was six months deep into auditing a Fortune 500 company's digital ecosystem when we uncovered the wreckage.
+Of their 1,247 websites, close to 800 hadn't been touched in over two years.
+Some ran on platforms so outdated that security patches no longer existed.
 One critical business application was held together by code written during the Obama administration.

 This wasn't technical debt.
 This was technical bankruptcy.

-- $12.3M in redundant licensing fees across 23 overlapping platforms
+- $12.3M in redundant licensing fees spread across 23 overlapping platforms

-- $4.2M in compliance remediation for platforms that couldn't meet new regulatory requirements
+- $4.2M in compliance remediation for platforms that couldn't meet current regulatory requirements

-- 73% longer time-to-market for new digital initiatives due to integration complexity
+- 73% longer time-to-market for new digital initiatives because of integration spaghetti

 - $18M in opportunity cost from delayed product launches

-- 34% higher cybersecurity insurance premiums due to legacy system vulnerabilities
+- 34% higher cybersecurity insurance premiums tied directly to legacy system vulnerabilities

-The total? $67M annually in costs directly attributable to accumulated technical debt.
+The total: $67M annually in costs attributable to accumulated technical debt.

-But here's the part that made the CFO's jaw drop: Building a unified, modern platform from scratch would cost $23M and reduce ongoing operational costs by 52%.
+But here's the number that made the CFO's jaw drop.
+Building a unified, modern platform from scratch? $23M.
+And it would cut ongoing operational costs by 52%.

 Why Legacy Systems Become Financial Vampires

-During my Novartis tenure, we discovered that 60% of our IT budget was consumed by maintaining systems that supported less than 15% of business value.
-The math was undeniable: consolidation wasn't just smart strategy, it was financial survival.
+During my time at Novartis, we discovered that 60% of the IT budget was consumed by maintaining systems that supported less than 15% of actual business value.
+The math pointed in one direction: consolidation wasn't optional, it was financial survival.

 - Security and compliance remediation